 Welcome to my site.
 Thanks for stopping by!
 I’d love to hear from you.
 You can also find me on Facebook and Goodreads Jane Ashford

 RT Book Reviews liked The Duke Knows Best.
 Their four star review said: There’s plenty of wit, matchmaking, sweetness and sensuality to keep readers highly entertained.
-You can read an early excerpt at Fresh Fiction.
+You can read excerpts over at Fresh Fiction and Ever After Romance.